What Grief Looks Like: Documenting The Mementos Left After School Shootings

 In 2012, Gonzalez returned to the U.S. after a Fulbright fellowship in Istanbul and settled in a small town in Mississippi.
 A couple of weeks later, on Dec.
 14, a mass shooting at Sandy Hook Elementary School in Newtown, Conn., took the lives of 20 students and six adults.

-"That had a strong emotional impact on me," he tells NPR's Audie Cornish.
+"That had a strong emotional impact on me," he says.
 "Those emotions really embedded themselves in my soul."

 Then, four months later, the effort to legislate universal background checks failed to pass in Congress.